GatlenCulp/era-2025-gatlen/era/power-transfer-midpoint/catastrophe-logic.typ

 == The Inseparability Thesis

-#claim[Power is meaningless without considering agent utilities -- these elements are fundamentally inseparable in any coherent power framework.]
+#proposition[Power is meaningless without considering agent utilities -- these elements are fundamentally inseparable in any coherent power framework.]

 _NOTE: Will likely replace this utility statement._